Back to Previous

 Closing costs are normally financed as part of the loan (except for the counseling fee), but you have the option to pay them in lieu of financing.
 This process can take a few business days.
 Closing agents should not pressure you to close within a certain time frame.
 At this stage, you may still change your mind.

-Step 6: Receive Fund Distribution
+Step 6: Receive fund distribution

 After you’ve signed your reverse mortgage loan, as with any other refinance, you have three business days to cancel your loan.
 This is known as the “Right of Rescission” period.
 Once they’ve passed, your funds are disbursed in the form you chose.
 You may change your payout plan at any time by requesting a new payout plan agreement from your servicer, which may include a minimal service charge.

-Step 7: Work with Loan Servicing
+Step 7: Work with loan servicing

 After your loan closes, a loan servicer will manage your account.
 The servicer will disburse your monthly funds and will alert you if there are any tax or insurance issues with your loan.